petersatsuse/azure-compute-docs/articles/virtual-machines/use-premium-ssd-v2-with-availability-set.md

 ---
-title: use-premium-ssd-v2-with-availability-set
+title: Use Premium SSD v2 with VMs in availability set
-description: use-premium-ssd-v2-with-availability-set
+description: Instructions on how to use Premium SSD v2 with VMs in availability set
-author: roygara
+author: vishalprayag
-ms.author: vishalprayag
+ms.author: roygara
 ms.date: 05/12/2025
 ms.topic: how-to
 ms.service: azure-disk-storage